Ghezzo98/AI-in-Mobile-Robotics/README.md

 ## To start
 You need to replace the base "follow.py" from the lab sessions with our "follow_shape.py".
 Then build the workspace with "colcon build".
-Furthermore, you have to add a sphere object in the unity project, copiyng the cube and changing the shape of it.
+Furthermore, you have to add a sphere object in the unity project, copying the cube and changing the shape of it.
 In the end, run the same commands you would use for the "follow.py" execution.